 Mission Network: At-The-Halt

-Tactical Network Transport-At The Halt (TNT-ATH) enables mission command and robust voice, video, and data communications for global data exchange from anywhere on the planet.
-It leverages a combination of both line-of-sight (radio) and beyond-line-of-sight (satellite/tropospheric) communications nodes for multipath diversity and resiliency in contested environments.
-These robust network communications systems operate at-the-halt and deliver a real-time common operating picture to enable Commanders to make rapid informed decisions.
+Tactical Network Transport-At The Halt (TNT-ATH) enables global mission command and robust voice, video, and data communications anywhere on the planet.
+TNT-ATH leverages a combination of high-capacity line-of-sight (radio) and beyond-line-of-sight (satellite) communications nodes for multipath diversity and resiliency in contested environments.
+These robust network communications systems operate at-the-halt and at-the-quick-halt (ATQH) and deliver the real-time data that commanders need to make rapid informed decisions.

 Product Manager Mission Network has been delivering the Network Integration Technology Enhancement (NITE) since fiscal year 2021 to refresh the Army’s widely fielded Joint Network Node (JNN) and Command Post Node (CPN) equipment, which is reaching end of life.
 The NITE equipment package includes modernized JNNs and CPNs, and user access cases and software-based virtual server stacks.
-The modular NITE solution provides a more than 200 percent increase in computing power, while reducing SWaP and equipment setup time for increased mobility.
+The modular NITE solution provides a more than 200 percent increase in computing power, while reducing size, weight and power (SWaP) and equipment setup time for increased mobility.
 The equipment is also easier to operate and maintain.
 These benefits are derived from new commercial hardware, software and virtualization technologies.
-The new modular equipment will be deployed in transit cases with tow handles and wheels, and improve the current shelter solution, increasing maneuverability, commonality within the TNT-ATH portfolio and operational flexibility.
-NITE also reduces system power requirements, enabling the use of vehicle power for short-term at-the-quick-halt operations.
+The new modular equipment is being deployed in transit cases with tow handles and wheels, and improves the current shelter solution, increasing maneuverability, commonality within the TNT-ATH portfolio and operational flexibility.
+NITE also reduces system power requirements, enabling the use of vehicle power for short-term ATQH operations.
 Soldiers can simply pull over to the side of the road during convoys or relocating the command posts and rapidly power up their CPNs using vehicle power and a cable, versus having to set up a separate generator.
 In conjunction with the NITE deliveries, PdM Mission Network has been delivering enhanced Satellite Transportable Terminals (STTs) that address STT obsolescence, increase capability, modularity, mobility, and operational flexibility, and reduce SWaP for a more expeditionary force.

-- The Army’s TNT-ATH has three main transportable network nodes that provide high-speed wide area network capability for secure voice, video and data exchange.
-The Tactical Hub Node (THN) support division and above headquarters; the Joint Network Node (JNN) support division headquarters; the JNN also supports brigade combat team level headquarters; and the Command Post Node (CPN) supports battalion level headquarters and smaller-sized units.
+- The Army’s traditional TNT-ATH portfolio contains three main transportable network nodes that provide high-speed wide area network capability for secure voice, video and data exchange.
+The Tactical Hub Node (THN) support division and above headquarters; the Joint Network Node (JNN) supports brigade and above headquarters; and the Command Post Node (CPN) supports battalion-level headquarters and smaller-sized units.